The only real valuable thing is intuition.

 The analysis part of your thinking is choosing which of the several options presented by your intuitive process, is the best and most likely to yield a positive outcome.

-Dr. Gerard Hodgkinson of the Centre for Organizational Strategy at Leeds University expanded on the research that had already been done by others previous to him on intuition — his new research suggested that our intuition is actually our brain quickly retrieving past experiences and external cues in order to make an accurate decisions on an unconscious platform.
+Dr. Gerard Hodgkinson of the Centre for Organizational Strategy at Leeds University expanded on the research that had already been done by others previous to him on the psychology of intuition.
+His new research suggested that our intuition is actually our brain quickly retrieving past experiences and external cues in order to make an accurate decision on an unconscious platform.

 Dr. Gerard Hodgkinson goes on to say about the Formula One driver,